 The broad requirements for the doctorate in mathematics with a statistics concentrations are as follows:

 1. A student must pass a qualifying examination within two years of entering the program.
 Mathematics students must pass two topics chosen from algebra, topology, differential equations and real analysis.
 For statistics students, the two topics must be measure-theoretic probability-theory of statistics and real analysis.

 2. A minimum of 90 hours of graduate credit must be completed; 60 hours if the student holds a master’s degree upon entry.
 Colloquium (6930) and Proseminar (6940) are excluded.
-Mathematics students must complete two semester sequences at the 6000 level in algebra, topology, real analysis, and complex analysis.
+Pure Mathematics students must complete two semester sequences at the 6000 level in algebra, topology, real analysis (first year sequences) while Applied Mathematics students must complete two semester sequences at the 6000 level in differential equations, real analysis and one between topology and algebra (first year sequences).
 Statistics students must complete measure-theoretic probability, theory of statistics, and other 6000-level courses selected in consultation with the Statistics graduate advisor.

-4. All doctoral students are expected to spend two consecutive semesters in supervised teaching.
+5. All doctoral students are expected to spend two consecutive semesters in supervised teaching.
 Enrollment in the Proseminar is mandatory every semester if credit hour limitations allow it.
-The University of Toledo 2017-2018 Graduate Catalog– College of Natural Sciences and Mathematics.

 6. The student must write a Ph.D. doctoral dissertation under the direction of a faculty member.
 Before completing the dissertation, the student must report on it in an open seminar.
 An outside examiner must approve the completed dissertation, and the student must defend it before a faculty committee appointed for that purpose